 We encourage our clients to peek in on their dogs throughout the day and experience a day at Unleashed while checking on their dog.

 Our staff complete a rigorous training program to ensure they can handle any and all situations they may encounter at Unleashed.

-Think about it, dogs are born with their own ways of communicating, things like using their teeth and voices are the most common.
-Its important that we teach them in a fun and positive way when its okay to do such things and when it is not.
+Think about it, dogs are born with their own ways of communicating.
+Things like using their teeth and voices are the most common.
+Its important that we teach them in a fun and positive way.

-There are five basic steps to positive reinforcement training that, over time will help curb your pups unwanted habits.
+There are five basic steps to these positive reinforcement training tips.
+These, over time will help curb your pups unwanted habits.

 How you praise your dog is very important, you don’t need to go over the top every time you verbally reward your dog.
 A simple “good work” or “good choice” followed by a pat on the head accompanied by a smile is enough to enforce the behavior.
 However, if your dog does something exceptional such as coming back to you instead of chasing a squirrel it’s okay to amp up the praise to let him know just how good of a decision they’ve made.

-Teaching and learning with positive enforcement will strengthen and create a more enjoyable bond between you and your dog.
+Teaching and learning with these positive reinforcement training tips will strengthen and create a more enjoyable bond between you and your dog.